Top local movers for Anaheim to Philadelphia moves

 - Philadelphia is considered to be less safe than Anaheim with a score of 33.91 vs Anaheim’s 46.82.

-- Air quality in Philadelphia is good, and in Anaheim it's good.
+- Air quality in Philadelphia is Good, and in Anaheim it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

 - State licensing: For decades movers In Pennsylvania were regulated by the Public Utility Commission (PUC).
 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.
 Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
 So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: To confirm a moving company's license in Pennsylvania, visit the state's public utilities commission.
+- State regulator: You can check the status of a Pennsylvania moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Philadelphia without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.

-- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in Philadelphia